-Many Art students begin the year by brainstorming possible ideas, topics or themes for their Art projects.
-This article features 23 creative mind map examples and other visual brainstorming illustrations to inspire high school Art students.
+Many art students begin the year by brainstorming possible ideas, topics or themes for their art projects.
+This article features creative mind map examples and other visual brainstorming illustrations to inspire high school students.

 What is a mind map?

-Mind map creator Tony Buzan coined the term ‘mind map’ to refer to a diagram that has a branch or root-like structure radiating from a central image on the page, and which uses lines and colour to show relationships, groupings and connections betweens words, ideas and images.
+Mind map creator Tony Buzan coined the term ‘mind map’ to refer to a diagram that has a branch or root-like structure radiating from a central image on the page, and which uses lines and color to show relationships, groupings and connections between words, ideas and images.
 A mind map helps students think clearly and ensures that a range of possibilities are considered, encouraging thinking outside-the-box.

 How to make a mind map

-Tony Buzan sets out official guidelines for how to a draw a mind map upon the ThinkBuzan website.
-His recommendations include: using a landscape format; starting with a central image to represent your topic or theme; using curving lines to add main branches to the centre and then connecting these to smaller branches; using single words and images; and adding colours for aesthetic and organisational purposes.
+Tony Buzan’s recommendations include: using a landscape format; starting with a central image to represent your topic or theme; using curving lines to add main branches to the center and then connecting these to smaller branches; using single words and images; and adding colors for aesthetic and organizational purposes.

 It should be noted, however, that when your Art teacher asks you to begin creating a mind map, they are almost always happy with any visually pleasing representation of ideas – such as a tree diagram, spider diagram – or even just a splurge of thoughts on paper, as long as it documents a range of ideas and possibilities connected to a theme (or a set examination topic).
 The examples below, therefore, contain different visual brainstorming methods, not just those that are official mind maps.